-A regime is considered a liberal-democratic one if it adopts liberal principles, policies, methods, and attitudes towards citizen rights and privileges, granting them to all equitably.
-The seizure of political power in a liberal-democratic regime is achieved by constitutional, legal, and democratic means.
-An authoritarian regime, in contrast, is characterized by a strong central government that permits people only a limited degree of political freedom, with the political process and all individual freedoms government-managed without any interceding constitutional accountability.
-Linz outlines the four most salient characteristics of an authoritarian regime: limited political freedom with strict government controls on political institutions; a controlling regime that justifies itself to the people as a necessary evil; strict government-imposed constraint on political opponents and anti-regime activity; a ruling executive with vague, loosely defined, and shifting powers.
+A regime is liberal-democratic if it adopts liberal principles, policies, methods and attitudes towards citizen rights and privileges, granting them to all equitably.
+The acquisition of political power in a liberal-democratic regime is achieved through constitutional, legal and democratic means.
+An authoritarian regime, in contrast, is characterized by a strong central government that permits people only a limited degree of political freedom.
+In such regimes, the government manages the political process and all individual freedoms without any interceding constitutional accountability.
+Linz outlines four salient characteristics of an authoritarian regime: limited political freedom with strict government controls on political institutions; a controlling regime that justifies itself to the people as a necessary evil; strict government-imposed constraint on political opponents and anti-regime activity; and a ruling executive with vague, loosely defined and shifting powers.

-Although some explanations for the different impact of social media on the political system may be given based on the division between liberal democratic and authoritarian states, a more powerful explanation is given when we also add the state capacity to this equation.
-State capacity helps us distinguish between "weak" states and "strong" states.
-Strong states perform well delivering all kinds of political goods mainly due to their ability to control the means of violence within their territory and to possess an effective set of institutions.
-Weak states lack the effective political institutions and resources to implement their policies, protect their populations from violent conflict, and exercise political goods ,.
-The worse a weak state performs in delivering the various political goods, the weaker it becomes.
-Berwich and Fotini identify three activities the strong state develops capacities for: the ability to secure resources ("extraction"); the capacity and efficiency of administration to coordinate collective action ("coordination"); and interaction between higher levels of the state and lower-level agents ("compliance").
+While the distinction between liberal-democratic states and authoritarian regimes can help to explain the variable impact of social media on the political system, a more powerful explanation emerges when we add state capacity to this equation.
+State capacity helps in distinguishing between “weak” and “strong” states.
+Strong states perform well, delivering all kinds of political goods.
+This is mainly due to their effective set of institutions and their ability to control the means of violence within their territory.
+Weak states lack the effective political institutions and resources to implement their policies, protect their populations from violent conflict and deliver political goods.,.
+The worse a weak state performs in providing the various political goods, the weaker it becomes.
+Berwick and Fotini identify three aspects of capacity the strong state develops: the ability to secure resources (“extraction”); administrative ability and efficiency to coordinate collective action (“coordination”); and the capacity for interaction between higher levels of the state and lower-level agents (“compliance”).

-The social media platform may, for example, aggravate partisanship and discredit the compromises and subtleties of liberal democracy, boosting politicians who feed off conspiracy and nativism.
-But what can differenciate the effect in a strong liberal democracy such as the United States compared to a weak liberal democracy such as Hungary, Brazil and Poland are the power of the checks and balances, the legacy of the democratic process, and the institutions each state has.
-The framers of the US constitution wanted to hold back tyrants and mobs, and that results only with the in-house partisanship and the aggravation of Washington gridlock we see today.
-In states without such constraints, the partisanship may help lead and sustain an illiberal, winner-takes-all style of democracy
+Social media platforms may, for example, intensify partisanship and discredit the compromises and subtleties of liberal democracy, boosting politicians who feed off conspiracy and nativism.
+But what differentiates the effects of social media in a strong liberal democracy (like the U.S.) from social media’s impact in weak liberal democracies (like Hungary, Brazil and Poland) are the power of checks and balances, the legacy of the democratic process and the institutions in each state.
+The framers of the U.S. Constitution aimed to restrain tyrants and mobs, and engendered a political system that today is plagued by partisanship and gridlock.
+In states without such constraints, the partisanship may help engender and sustain an illiberal, winner-takes-all style of democracy

-I suggest a new and innovative approach to explain the variations in the effects social media platforms have on states.
-I consider only US social media corporations that possess power, usually acquired through data collection and processing.
-The model I present is a four-fold classification model identified in the terms Polarized, Intensified, Radicalized and Destabilized, each dealing with a different effect Social media has on states, depending on the particular state's capacity and political regime:
+I suggest a new and innovative approach to explain the variations in the effects of social media platforms on states.
+I consider only U.S.-based social media corporations that wield power, usually acquired through data collection and processing.
+The model I present includes four classifications – polarizing, intensifying, radicalizing and destabilizing – each representing a different effect that social media has on states, depending on the particular state’s capacity and political regime:.